 GFCI Outlets in Wet Areas

 Lighting branch circuits only require a 15-amp circuit.
-If you're like me, I prefer 2-amp circuits for these also and I'll tell you why.
-I've always held the position that anything with a motor needs its own circuit and my house has many ceiling fans installed.
+If you have a lot of ceiling fans installed in your home, you may opt to install two-amp circuits for these outlets so that each fan (and its motor) has its own circuit.
 Ceiling fans incorporate both a fan motor and a light fixture with one or many bulbs.
 The load of one may not be much, but include a few on the same circuit and the 15-amp circuit doesn't cut it.

 When laying out the lighting fixtures, try to provide a uniform lighting layout for optimal light coverage.
 Try to wire circuits so that if one circuit trips, there will be another circuit with lighting close by so the lights don't all go off at once.